 |All content presented here and elsewhere is solely intended for informational purposes only.
 The reader is required to seek professional counsel before beginning any legal or financial endeavor.|

-Though prices vary widely between specific types of swimming pools, infinity pools cost around $80 per square foot on average.
-Prefabricated pools take less time to install than custom pools, so they’re generally more affordable.
+Though prices vary widely between specific types, infinity pools average around $80 per square foot.
+Prefabricated infinity pools take less time to install than custom pools, so they’re generally more affordable.

-- An infinity pool (sometimes called a zero edge pool, disappearing pool, or infinity edge pool) has an edge that appears to never end, thanks to a special catch basin that lets water flow over the sides
+- An infinity pool has an edge that appears never to end, thanks to a special catch basin that lets water flow over the sides

 - Because of the more complex design, infinity pools are more expensive than traditional pools

 - Pool size, material, land preparation and excavation, and other factors will determine the total cost

 - There are numerous financing options available when it comes to purchasing a swimming pool.
 You can consider personal loans for pools, credit cards, or home equity loans.

 Infinity Pool Cost by Material